KernelTuner/kernel_launcher/_sources/examples/basic.rst.txt

 Next, we define properties of the kernel such as block size and template arguments.
 These properties can take on expressions, as demonstrated above.
-The full list of properties is documented as :doc:`api/KernelBuilder` The following properties are supported:
+The full list of properties is documented as :doc:`api/KernelBuilder`.
+The following properties are supported:

 * ``problem_size``: This is an N-dimensional vector that represents the size of the problem.
-In this case, is one-dimensional and ``kl::arg0`` means that the size is specified as the first kernel argument (`argument 0`).
+In this case, is it one-dimensional and ``kl::arg0`` means that the size is specified as the first kernel argument (`argument 0`).
 * ``block_size``: A triplet ``(x, y, z)`` representing the block dimensions.
 * ``grid_divisor``: This property is used to calculate the size of the grid (i.e., the number of blocks along each axis).
 For each kernel launch, the problem size is divided by the divisors to calculate the grid size.
 In other words, this property expresses the number of elements processed per thread block.
 * ``template_args``: This property specifies template arguments, which can be type names and integral values.